Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Explicit Computation of the Regulator-Dependent Constants and

-These closed–form expressions will be substituted into the compact three–loop HCD results of \cite{Kazantsev2020,Haneychuk2022,Haneychuk2025} in Sec.~\ref{sec:ThreeLoopExponential} to obtain fully explicit, regulator–parameterized $\beta$–functions and to track how finite, regulator–tagged pieces are redistributed by finite redefinitions when mapping to renormalized schemes such as $\overline{\mathrm{DR}}$ \cite{Siegel1979,Jack1996_1,Jack1996_2}.
-For additional derivational details and endpoint checks, see Appendix~\ref{app:RegulatorDetails}.
+These closed-form expressions will be substituted into the compact three-loop HCD results of \cite{Kazantsev2020,Haneychuk2022,Haneychuk2025} in Sec.~\ref{sec:ThreeLoopExponential}.
+They make explicit how regulator-dependent finite pieces enter the three-loop gauge $\beta$-functions and allow a transparent analysis of how such pieces are redistributed by finite redefinitions when mapping to renormalized schemes such as $\overline{\mathrm{DR}}$ \cite{Siegel1979,Jack1996_1,Jack1996_2}.